eghosaclinton/NFT-preview-card/README.md

 ## Overview
-  The is the solution to the [Product preview card component challenge on Frontend Mentor], coded by clintt-09.
+  This addresses the challenge of the [NFT preview card component on Frontend Mentor], and it has been coded by clintt-09.

-There are a total of two screenshots; the Desktop and Mobile views respectively.
-There are also links to the github repository and the live site hosted on netlify.
+Two screenshots are available, showcasing the Desktop and Mobile views.
+Additionally, there are provided links to both the GitHub repository and the live site hosted on Netlify.

 ### The challenge

 Users should be able to: